phoye-developer/HelloWorld/README.md

 ![headshot](My_Headshot_Small.jpg)

 ## A little insight into Patrick Hoye
 Hi everyone!
 My name is Patrick.
-This README will give you a little bit of info about me.
+This README will give you a little bit of information about me.

 ## My Career Passions
 I am passionate about helping others build custom solutions, so I want to build my skills as a developer.
 Ideally, this would lead to a full-time position as a full-stack developer.